-August's exhibition will be figurative work by Margaret Corcoran including water colour paintings of nudes.
-Also on show will be installations by a selection of students; Dominika Glowinkowska, graduate from NCAD and from the Crawford College of Art, Cork; etchings by undergraduate Aaron Philips, textiles by Carly Gadbury add metal work by Cian Carroll.
+Also on show will be installations by a selection of students; Dominika Glowinkowska, graduate from NCAD and from the Crawford College of Art, Cork; etchings by undergraduate Aaron Philips, textile installation by Carly Gadbury and metal work by Cian Carroll.

 Carly Gadbury: My work attempts to evoke a sense of recognition by drawing attention to commonly used domestic materials such as; curtains, lace netting and tablecloths, each fabric enriched with individual memories.
 These materials by nature create a comfortable and homely environment, whilst taking into consideration the history of a typical Irish "woman's role" within the home.
 Bringing back to light these once adored, old-fashioned authentic fabrics, which are now neglected and discarded from our society, and have now been replaced with mass produced synthetic fabrics and printed patterns.
 Combining these materials with broken roof tiles which once served a purpose within the home, bringing a new purpose to the object by being stacked to echo the layout of a typical Irish hot-press.